apache/fury-site/docs/guide/java/graalvm-support.md

 `JsonValue` fields and effective public zero-argument methods are supported, including matching one-String `JsonCreator` constructors and public static factories.
-Fixed `JsonRawValue` fields and getters support trusted raw String values, and fixed `JsonBase64` fields and getters support Base64 `byte[]` values as on the JVM.
+Fixed `JsonRawValue` fields and getters support trusted raw String values, and fixed `JsonBase64` fields and getters support Base64 `byte[]` values as on the JVM. `JsonFormat` date/time fields use the same direct-field and one-wrapper-level behavior as on the JVM.
 For direct target annotations, annotate each reachable owning model with `JsonType` so Native Image retains these members and the Base64 codec constructor.
 A directly annotated `JsonValue` Record uses its generated component accessor and canonical constructor operations.
 An effective declaration supplied by a Mixin uses the Mixin workflow above instead.

 `JsonAnyProperty` and `JsonAnyGetter` flatten their Map into the enclosing object.
 Use `@JsonCodec(valueCodec = ...)` on that field or getter to customize each dynamic value.
 A second